cybercur4/Wiley-Edge/README.md

 ### Week 2

 #### Day 1
-- Displaying Details of Employee(Assignment)
+- Displaying Details of Employee

+#### Day 2
+-Find frequency of Each Character in String.
+-Reverse The Given String
+-Check Whether Email is Valid or Not.